 Before you read, have your children make a prediction using the cover, title, and inside pages.
 Help them use these clues to make an educated guess what the story will be about.

 As you read, stop and notice the illustrations.
 What details do the illustrations give you that aren’t in the text?

 5. Read with Inflection

 Read aloud with inflection.
+This models reading fluency!
 Try to create different voices for each character if possible.
 For picture books, it can be fun to read in silly voices.
 (It’s also a motivational idea for growing readers who might not always want to read aloud to you.)

 6. Have Conversations

 Reading with your kids is richer when it’s dialogic, in other words when conversations about the book occur between you and your child.
 So ask questions, pause to reflect on what you’ve just read, talk about how you relate (personal experiences) to what you read, and so forth.